-ERP is also equipped with business intelligence, e-Commerce and enterprise asset management.
+ERP is also equipped with business intelligence, e-commerce and enterprise asset management.
 Also, if your business has specific needs, an ERP can also be customized to include special and specific needs.
-All these different modules interact with each other and will enable to streamline your entire business process.
+All these different modules interact with each other and will enable you to streamline your entire business process.

 You could set up access rights to different users and they may access data from other modules as and when required.
 This will help you to create a unified business process automation.